 Preference may be given to farms that can offer good access to showcase whole farm systems, such as packing sheds, processing, farm gates, advanced/precision technology and/or multiple (stacked) enterprises.
 Farms will be paid a fee of up to $800 per excursion.

-It is envisaged that excursions will commence in Spring 2020 (depending on coronavirus (COVID-19) restrictions).
+It is envisaged that excursions will commence in Term 4 (depending on coronavirus (COVID-19) restrictions).

 Expression of interest